 Graduate of the Month

-Randel Young is Citizens’ High School graduate of the month for June 2012.
+Karla Taylor is Citizens’ High School’s Graduate of the Month for May 2012.